galenmckinley/galenmckinley.github.io/_posts/2024-01-12-sabbatical.md

 comments: true
 ---

 Professor McKinley is on sabbatical at ETH-Zurich for January to May 2024.
-She is working on writing a book and on ocean carbon projects with various members of the [Environmental Physics group, led by Niki Gruber](https://up.ethz.ch).
+She is working on writing a book and on ocean carbon research with the [Environmental Physics group, led by Niki Gruber](https://up.ethz.ch).
 She is also a senior fellow in the [Collegium Helveticum](https://collegium.ethz.ch).

 Thanks everyone in the group and the Collegium for your warm welcome!